Are You a Late Bloomer in Life?

 Life Can Be Lonely

 Regardless of what that butterfly represents to you, and no matter where you are, life for late bloomers may at times seem lonely.
-What about all the younger butterflies who have tasted the simple nectars already and have flown on to greater gardens more majestic and beautiful than yours?
-Here you are fluttering around in simple garden surroundings.
+What about all the younger butterflies who have tasted the simple nectar already and have flown on to greater gardens more majestic and beautiful than yours?
+Here you are fluttering around in basic garden surroundings.

 Am I the Only One?